-Thinking of an insurance policy may not be too romantic, but it certainly is very practical.
+Thinking of an engagement ring insurance policy may not be too romantic, but it certainly is very practical.
 Regardless of how much you paid for it, you will want to keep it for the rest of your life and it would be very sad to lose it.
 However, accidents sometimes happen and it is better to be safe than sorry.
 If you ensure your rings, you might be able to buy an exact replica, or a similar ring.

 Appraisal of the ring should be thorough and include evaluation of cut, clarity, carats and colour of diamonds, shape and colour of any other stones, identifying marks, as well as the type of metal used for the band.
 Since the value of your ring may go up after it is purchased, it is a good idea to re-appraise it every two or three years.